 When attempting this climb, take the Faha route for the most scenic route to the peak of the 950-metre mountain.
 Mount Brandon is a strenuous route but has the best views of the Dingle peninsula available.

-This is the far most superior mountain route on The Wild Atlantic Way.
+This is the far most superior mountain route on The Wild Atlantic Way and is one of the most difficult hikes in Ireland.
 Take your time and soak in this incredible 4-hour trail.

 Address: Faha, Co.
 Kerry, Ireland